-If you pay the infringement penalty by the due date, the matter will not be brought before Court; unless a Withdrawal Notice is sent to you before the due.
+If you pay the infringement penalty by the due date, the matter will not proceed past the infringement stage.

 Paying in Person

-Payment by cash, cheque, money order or credit card can be made in person at any of our Customer Service Centres.
+Payment by cash, cheque, money order or credit card can be made in person at any of our Customer and Library Service Centres.

 Paying by Post

 'Not negotiable' cheques and money orders can be made payable to ‘Mitchell Shire Council’.
 Return payment to Mitchell Shire Council, with the notice attached.